|Status:||Resolved||Start date:||15 Jan 2019|

 It would be nice to see how resolution effects compare to each other.

 2. Try fitting the data provided by Alexandros with Refnx (or Motofit) and BornAgain.
 Do the same for the data

 referenced in the recent paper about Refnx (see http://scripts.iucr.org/cgi-bin/paper?S1600576718017296 and https://refnx.readthedocs.io/en/latest/).

-#2 Updated by juan about 1 year ago
+#2 Updated by juan over 1 year ago

 1. Simple Ti-Ni simulation comparison amongst different Reflectometry codes, including BornAgain: